Olivia Perks: Army missed chance to stop cadet's suicide, coroner says

 Ms Perks was back on duty two days later and warned she risked losing her place at the academy if she engaged in similar behaviour again.

-Coroner Alison McCormick said: "The risks to Olivia were not managed in accordance with the Army policy for the risk management of vulnerable people.
+Recording a conclusion of suicide, coroner Alison McCormick said: "The risks to Olivia were not managed in accordance with the Army policy for the risk management of vulnerable people.

 "There was a missed opportunity by the chain of command to recognise the risk which the stress of her situation (after the Falklands Ball) posed to Olivia and a medical assessment should have been, but was not, requested.